- Book awards

 Welcome to the HoB's Children's Literature book & media lists

-Literature awards for Audio books and other quality literature.
-Awards such as Newbery, Caldecott, Coretta Scott King Medal awards and runner up.
-And links to recommended book lists by genre, publishing date, and HoB's top 100 plus book lists.
+- Book award lists for audio books and other quality literature: Newbery, Caldecott, Coretta Scott King Medal awards and runner up.

 Award winning audio books